Send the link below via email or IMCopy

 This became a prominent feature of Egypt’s Nile policy after the construction of the Aswan High Dam by the Soviet Union.
 The late President Anwar Sadat realigned his country with the West, made peace with Israel and announced that the only thing that could bring Egypt into war again would be if any country threatened Egypt’s control of the Nile waters.

-Once more Ethiopia, a nation known as the water tower of North-East Africa is the epicenter of famines must develop its surface water resources, estimated at an average of 122.19 billion cubic metres of water annually discharged from its river basins with an estimated 3.5 million hectares of irrigable land.
+Once more Ethiopia, a nation known as the water tower of North-East Africa is the epicenter of famines must develop its surface water resources, estimated at an average of 122.19 billion cubic meters of water annually discharged from its river basins with an estimated 3.5 million hectares of irrigable land.
 Hence, the long-term objective is to establish once and for all a nation that can ensure its citizenry livelihood security.

 The present Nile basin conflict reflects radical change in the way the Nile waters are managed and shared by riparian countries.
 Behind these changes reside new mentalities, attitudes and conditions, which indicate that the change is permanent, and that old days of inequitable distribution are gone forever.